tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 # PQC Categories

-The post-quantum cryptographic schemes standardized by NIST, along with the ongoing Round 4 candidates, can be categorized into three main groups: lattice-based, hash-based, and code-based.
+The post-quantum cryptographic schemes standardized by NIST can be categorized into three main groups: lattice-based, hash-based, and code-based.
 Other approaches, such as isogeny-based, multivariate-based, and MPC-in-the-Head-based cryptography, are also being explored in research and standardization efforts.
-NIST has been calling for additional digital signature proposals to be considered in the PQC standardization process which has completed two rounds in October 2024 {{AddSig}}.
+In addition, NIST issued a call for additional digital signature proposals to expand the set of post-quantum signatures under evaluation {{AddSig}}.

 ## Lattice-Based Public-Key Cryptography {#lattice-based}